MaterializeInc/materialize/doc/developer/platform/formalism.md

 The latest frontier is the empty set `{}`.
 No time is later than `{}`.

-Throughout this document, "time" generally refers to Materialize time.
+Throughout this document, "time" generally refers to a Materialize time in some timeline.
 We say "wall-clock time" to describe time in the real world.
 Times from external systems may be [reclocked](https://github.com/MaterializeInc/materialize/blob/main/doc/developer/design/20210714_reclocking.md) into Materialize times.